Chinese thirst for dairy imports brings hope for EU farmers

 "On the farm visit ... they were eating apple pie and looking out at the cows and (one) said, 'if I could capture this moment and market this to my consumers, this is where I want my milk to come from'," Glanbia Ingredients' commercial director Nick Whelan recalls.

 Chinese dairy firms have struck deals in the last year to invest in European plants.
-Among these, Biostime (1112.HK) partnered with Denmark's Arla Foods while Synutra (SYUT.O) teamed up with France's Sodiaal.
+Among these, Biostime partnered with Denmark's Arla Foods while Synutra teamed up with France's Sodiaal.

 Back home, they pack advertising with references to imported content and images of green fields and European families.